-The Foundation Year is part of a 4 year route through one of the BA(hons) or BSc(hons) programmes offered by the School and is made up of four modules each worth 30 credit points.
-Typically, a student must complete 120 credits at level 3 to progress onto level 4 of their intended degree programme.
+The Foundation year is made up of four modules each worth 30 credit points.
+Typically, a student must complete 120 credits at level 3 to progress onto level 4 of their intended degree course.
 All students will be provided with the University regulations.
 Full details of each module will be provided in module descriptors and student module guides.
+For Progression Criteria: